(Warning: last picture is not appropriate for my veggie/vegan friends)

 Oh my, that’s a lot of water!

 The sisters told me that the footbridge further down the path was impassable and that the townspeople were telling them to walk the highway instead.
 But then others were telling them not to walk the highway because there’s no shoulder and it’s extremely dangerous.
 We walked down to the tourist office to get an official word… closed because it’s Sunday.
-Then Wilma and Katie caught up with us and showed me a picture posted on a German Camino group they belong to — it was a picture of the river completely over the path further up.
+Then Wilma and Kitty caught up with us and showed me a picture posted on a German Camino group they belong to — it was a picture of the river completely over the path further up.
 That was enough to convince me to stay in Zubiri tonight despite it putting me behind schedule.
 There is just no reason to tempt fate like this.
 I may have already cashed in all of my good luck quota for the day.

 So I’m in Zubiri tonight, in the tiniest hippie drippy albergue you could imagine.
 There are German teens sitting in the front room playing guitar and singing.
-I also made more friends: Wilma and Katie are in this room with me, as well as Bob from outside Toronto and Ian from Alberta.
+I also made more friends: Wilma and Kitty are in this room with me, as well as Bob from outside Toronto and Ian from Alberta.
 They all want to set out together for Pamplona in the morning.
 This will be my first day walking with a full crew (if there’s a path to walk on!).